Thurmond, West Virginia

 Thurmond is the least-populous municipality in West Virginia.
-During the June 14, 2005 city elections six of the city's seven residents sought elected office.
+During the city elections on June 14, 2005, six of the city's seven residents sought elected office.

 History

-Thurmond was incorporated in 1900 and was named for Captain W. D. Thurmond, who settled here in 1844.
+Thurmond was incorporated in 1903 and was named for Captain W. D. Thurmond, who settled here in 1844.
 He received the 73-acre site in 1873 as payment for a surveying job.
 He served in the Confederate Army and died in 1910 at age 90.
 Thurmond post office was established in 1888 and discontinued in 1995.
 The community remained small until Thomas G McKell of Glen Jean negotiated with the Chesapeake and Ohio Railway for a crossing at Dunloup Creek in 1892.

 W. D. Thurmond banned alcohol from his lands, which comprised the originally incorporated portion of the town.
 The Dun Glen Hotel was just outside the incorporated portion.
 A district called "Ballyhack" or "Balahack" on the south side near the Dun Glen became notorious as Thurmond's red light district.

 Two hotels were in the town; one was called the Lafayette (known locally as the "Lay-flat"), which was close to the railroad, and the 100-room Dun Glen, which opened in 1901, became a nationally known resort.
-It burned down in 1930, marking the beginning of a decline that had Thurmond a virtual ghost town by the 1950s.
+It burned down in 1930.
 The Thurmond National Bank (owned by Thurmond) closed in 1931, and the New River Bank (owned by the McKells) moved to Oak Hill in 1935.
+The decline continued into the 1950s when locomotives changed from steam to diesel, which could travel much longer distances and did not need to stop for coal and water refilling at Thurmond.
+The second decline to hit Thurmond was in the late 1980s, when the National Park Service began purchasing homes and properties, voluntarily, with the promise of turning the Town into a living history museum.